 Map Info: On the blog, you’ll find all the maps in interactive format via the AllTrails app (the one we use daily).
 If you want to download the trail of a hike to have it with you (on maps.me, your connected watch, another hiking app) –> you will find a download link above each map.

 To download, simply go to AllTrails and if you don’t have an account yet, create one (it’s free).
 You will then have access to more than 30 formats to download our tracks and import them into the application of your choice.

 If you want to access the maps offline from AllTrails, then you will need to upgrade to an AllTrails+ account (which we also have).
 By going through this link, you get a 30% discount (1.75€/month for one year instead of 2.5€/month).

 To see all our Teide hikes at a glance –> Click here

 - Durartion: 1-2h

 - Start: Parking de Roques de Garcia (on the map above)

 This is a nice walk that you can easily do during a day of road trip in the national park.
-The trail starts at the large Roques de Garcia car park and goes around funny rock formations with a very beautiful view of the Teide and Caldera.
-Don’t worry too much about the crowd that is building up in the parking lot, as soon as you have walked 500m, you will be quiet!
-The well-designed trail begins flat along the right-hand side of the rock formations to an information sign.
+The trail starts at the large Roques de Garcia car park and goes around funny rock formations with a very beautiful view of the Teide and the Caldera.
+Don’t worry too much about the crowd that you will find at the parking lot, as soon as you have walked 500m, you will be on your own!
+The well marked trail begins along the right-hand side of the rock formations to reach an information sign.
 The trail then becomes narrower while continuing in the same direction to reach a crossroads.
-Do not take the path that climbs to the right to the top of the Pico Viejo (well, if you want, you can of course;)) but return by the path that goes down to the left to a plateau.
+Do not take the path that climbs on the right towards the top of the Pico Viejo (well, if you want, you can of course;)) but come back taking the path that goes down on the left to a plateau.
 Finally, the path goes up to the car park, passing to the left of a large rock called “the cathedral”.

 Hiking on Pico Viejo